-- Eating:
+- Eating, including the following:

 - Verbally reminding the beneficiary to eat;

 - Cutting food into bite-size pieces;

 - Assisting the beneficiary with feeding; and/or

 - Assisting the beneficiary with adaptive feeding devices.

 NOTE: Assistance does NOT include tube feeding unless the DSW has received the required training pursuant to La.
 R.S.
 37:1031-1034.